 Updated on a quarterly basis, the information presented is designed to help SNAC International members better understand the current state of the business climate in the U.S. snack food industry, identify existing and potential industry trends, recognize critical factors impacting supply and demand, and help position members to adapt to evolving circumstances.

-To view the full Industry Indicators report and the SNACshot Survey, login to your member account.
+To view the full Industry Indicators report and the SNACshot Member Survey, login to your member account.

 Not a member?
 Learn about the benefits of membership and join SNAC today!

-• According to Circana, Snack Food dollar sales in the third quarter of 2025 totaled $19.6 billion, an increase of 1.7% compared to the corresponding quarter in 2025.
-Unit sales were down slightly 0.5% for the same period.
-Within the savory snacks category, dollar and unit sales were up for many products compared to a year ago, including cheese snacks, corn snacks, ready-to-eat popcorn/caramel corn and pork rinds.
-Dollar and unit sales were down, however, for potato chips and tortilla chips.
+According to Circana, Snack Food dollar sales in the first quarter of 2026 totaled $19.7 billion, an increase of 3.5% compared to the corresponding quarter in 2025.
+Unit sales were up slightly 0.8% for the same period.
+Within the savory snacks category, dollar and unit sales were up for many products compared to a year ago, including potato chips, tortilla/tostada chips, cheese snacks, corn snacks, and ready-to-eat popcorn/caramel corn.

-• Unemployment increased to 4.3% in September 2025.
-The average hourly wage for the manufacturing sector (nondurable goods) was up 3.6% compared to a year ago.
+Unemployment increased slightly to 4.3% in March 2026.
+The average hourly wage for the manufacturing sector (nondurable goods) was up 4.3% compared to a year ago.

-• In the area of transportation and packaging, diesel fuel costs increased 4.8% compared to a year ago.
-The LMI Transportation Prices Subindex held fairly steady.
-The Producer Price Index (PPI) for Corrugated and Solid Fiber Box Manufacturing was up in September 2025 by 7.4%, while the PPI for Plastics Material and Resin Manufacturing was down 2.8%.
+In the area of transportation and packaging, diesel fuel costs increased a substantial 50.7% in March 2026 compared to a year ago.
+The LMI Transportation Prices Subindex also increased 58.5% during the same time period.
+The Producer Price Index (PPI) for Corrugated and Solid Fiber Box Manufacturing was up in March 2026 by 3.6%, while the PPI for Plastics Material and Resin Manufacturing was down 4.0%.

-• Company outlook for snack food manufacturers declined slightly in 2025Q3, with 79% expressing a ‘positive’ outlook for the next 6 months (compared to 84% in the previous quarter).
+Company outlook for snack food manufacturers increased slightly in 2026Q1, with 85% expressing a ‘positive’ outlook for the next 6 months (compared to 80% in the previous quarter).

-• Regarding company sales, 21% of snack food manufacturers reported increased sales in 2025Q3, down significantly from 64% reporting increased sales in 2025Q2.
-Nearly three in ten (29%) snack food manufacturers reported decreased sales in 2025Q3, compared to none last quarter.
+Regarding company sales, 23% of snack food manufacturers reported increased sales in 2026Q1, steady from the previous quarter, but down significantly from the high of 64% reporting increased sales in 2025Q2.
+About a quarter (23%) of snack food manufacturers reported decreased sales in 2026Q1, compared to 40% last quarter.

 The SNACtrac Industry Summary report presents at-a-glance topline trends for key U.S. economic and snack food industry indicators.
 Updated quarterly, this overview provides a high-level view of the state of snack food industry to aid in planning and critical decision making.